emmannl/docs/docs/roadmap.md

 release cycle, this means that it was completed before 19.04 was released, and thus was available on release for 19.04.

+### Pop!_Shell

+* Advanced window tiling
+* Setting to launch applications tiled
+* Keyboard shortcuts update for window navigation and movement
+* Quick launcher for launching apps and switching windows

+### Flatpak

+* Flatpak support with the Flathub repository
+* Flatpak repo support in Repoman
+* Pop!_OS Repo as 1st party in Repoman

+### Hybrid Graphics

+* Switch to specify running applicatiosn on the discrete GPU in GNOME Settings
+* Patch Steam and other Pop maintained supported applications with the graphics preference description in the desktop file
+* Documentation to help the community identify apps that don't support hybrid graphics and details on how developers can add support
+* Add right click app icon option > Application Settings

 ### GNOME Online Accounts

 * Add additional providers to GNOME Initial Setup
 * Add CalDav and CardDav providers
 * Patch GNOME Calendar and GNOME Contacts for the new providers

+### Pop!_OS General

+* Change LSB descriptions to Pop for 20.04
+* Smooth codec installation
+* Remove System76 driver for System76 hardware customers.
+Integrate necessary information and features into the desktop.
+* Update Recovery Partition and Refresh OS features in GNOME Settings > About
+* Pop features in GNOME Settings > About for the new GNOME 3.36 panel design
+* Tensorman in 18.04
+* NVENC support in ffmpeg
+* Transition Thelio Io firmware updates to LVFS

 ### Installer